018 Grecia Caraballo

 Oscar Mokeme is originally from a large Nigerian family of Igbo descent.
 He is a collector of art and is the founder and Executive Director for the Museum of African Culture at 13 Brown St. in Portland, ME.
 He also regularly hosts workshops, performances, and lectures on African arts and culture.

 Sarah Madhi arrived in Maine a year and a half ago with a bachelors degree in Information Technology from her university in Baghdad.
 Currently she is working as an Arabic/English translator with House of Languages, volunteering with Partners for World Health, and preparing for a pre-med certification in the fall at USM.
-Her dream is to become a physician and be helpful to others.
+Her dream is to become a physician and be of service to others.

 Claude Rwaganje is the Executive Director of the non-profit organization called Community Financial Literacy which teaches financial skills to immigrants at no cost to the participant.
 Claude came to the US from Democratic Republic of Congo in 1996.
 He earned his bachelors and masters degrees in Business and Finance and applies his knowledge of budgeting, credit, business management, and banking to his work with more recent immigrants.